What should I know before I arrive?

 Please sign up online or drop us an email letting us know that you’d like to volunteer.
-We will get back to you promptly and give you information on the different areas we need help in.
-We need help for short periods a month before the exchange, the week before, and of course the day of.
+Or call us and we will get back to you promptly to give you information on the different areas where we need help.
+We need volunteers starting a month before the exchange, the week before, and of course the day of.
 There are different tasks with various requirements from sitting at the welcome table to digging up and repotting plants.
 There will be something that fits your physical abilities and interests.

 How does the exchange work / How do I know what my plant is worth?

 It is not a 1-for-1 trade.
 Bring any amount, take what you’d like.
 Gardeners seem to be fair and friendly people for the most part — if there’s a whole bunch of something, only take some of it, please share.

 Volunteers put out donations on tables with designated areas for things like seeds, succulents, non-plant donations, etc. As people arrive with more donations, volunteers keep running them out to the tables.
 In an ideal universe, everyone has labeled their plants, so you know what you’re looking at, but we have volunteers dedicated to plant identification as well as master gardeners who can tell you a little more about what you’re considering taking home.
 We have a Hold area for your selected plants while you keep looking.
 When you are ready to go, bring your car around to the pick-up area and load.